Tick season in Switzerland: What expats need to know

 What diseases do ticks carry?

-Climate change has meant that ticks have spread to more and more parts of Switzerland, with the vice-president of the League for Ticks in Switzerland warning that the number of tick bites and reports of Lyme disease and tick-borne encephalitis have increased dramatically over the last five years.
+Climate change has meant that ticks have spread to more and more parts of Switzerland, with the vice-president of the League for Ticks in Switzerland warning that the number of tick bites and reports of Lyme disease and tick-borne encephalitis (TBE) have increased dramatically over the last five years.

 Lyme disease

-Lyme disease is a bacterial infection that typically causes flu-like symptoms and a target shaped rash around the tick bite, but it is usually easy to treat if caught early.
+Lyme disease is a bacterial infection that typically causes flu-like symptoms and a target-shaped rash around the tick bite, but it is usually easy to treat if caught early.
 If you have the following symptoms in the three weeks after a tick bite, you should seek medical attention:

 - Flu-like symptoms